awslabs/aws-well-architected-labs/Reliability/200_Testing_for_Resiliency_of_EC2/Lab_Guide.md

 ### 1.1 Deploy the VPC infrastructure

 * If you are comfortable deploying a CloudFormation stack, then use the _express steps_ listed here.
-* If you need guidance in how to deploy a CloudFormation stack, then follow the directions for the [Automated Deployment of VPC](../../Security/200_Automated_Deployment_of_VPC/Lab_Guide.md) lab, and then return here for the next step: **1.2 Deploy the EC2s and Static WebApp insfrastructure**
+* If you need guidance in how to deploy a CloudFormation stack, then follow the directions for the [Automated Deployment of VPC](../../Security/200_Automated_Deployment_of_VPC/Lab_Guide.md) lab, and then return here for the next step: **1.2 Deploy the EC2s and Static WebApp infrastructure**

 #### Express Steps (Deploy the VPC infrastructure)